jgymf/my_perceptron/README.md

 # neural_classifier_models

-Here is an implementation of classic neuron classifier models like the Rosenblatt perceptron learning rule and the adaptive linear neuron (Adaline).
+Below are the implementation of classic neuron classifier models like the Rosenblatt perceptron learning rule and the adaptive linear neuron (Adaline).
+We also present some variations to these classic machine learning algorithms.

 ## Notation
 Given a matrix $A$ of dimension $R \times C$, we shall represent the $n$-th row of $A$ as $A_{n\bullet}$, and the $m$-th column as $A_{\bullet m}$.